CIA-Oceanix/ocean4dvarnet/docs/contributing/testing.md

 To run the test suite after installing Ocean4DVarNet :

-Install `dev` dependencies in the Ocean4DVarNet directory :
+- Install `dev` dependencies in the Ocean4DVarNet directory :
 ``` bash
 pip install .[dev]
 ```

-And the run the Unit tests:
+- And then run the Unit tests:
 ```
 make test
 ```